Covestro has ambitious goals

 Energy efficiency and power supply

 The chemical industry is one of the most energy-intensive sectors in the world.
 This will not change in the future.
 Covestro – like other manufacturing companies – depends on a steady supply of electricity at competitive prices.
 At the same time, the company takes its responsibility very seriously and works around the clock to further minimize the energy consumption of its sites, also in Germany.
-In doing so, the company is helping to ensure that production in Germany is more climate and environmentally friendly.
+In doing so, Covestro is helping to ensure that production in Germany is more climate and environmentally friendly.

 Energy-saving process for chlorine production